xMaddMackx/xmmx_pedenum-redm/README.md

 •  Deletes dead peds (excluding players and hunting animals in the ExludedAnimals table) from the Game World.

-•  Checks Every 5 minutes by default.
-(Can adjust in the server.lua)
+•  Checks Every 1 minute client-side to add DeadPeds to the table.
+Triggers every 30 minutes from the server-side to delete the DeadPeds and clear the table.

 - This has not been tested in a full server environment.
 - Resmon at 0.0 (client and server (svgui on windows)).